threefoldfoundation/threefold_data/content/blog/thriving_with_stellar/thriving_with_stellar.md

 #### Wallets

-Stellar provides a number of different [wallets](https://www.stellar.org/ecosystem/projects?tab=wallets#Wallets) with various functionalities, both hardware and software wallets, to make it really simple for users to leverage the Stellar Network – from LOBSTR and Solar to StellarX and Trezor.
+Stellar provides a number of different [wallets](https://www.stellar.org/ecosystem/projects?tab=wallets#Wallets) with various functionalities, both hardware and software wallets, to make it really simple for users to enter the Stellar Network – from LOBSTR and Solar to StellarX and Trezor.

 <br/>